danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-05-automate-setting-up-xcode.md

   end
 ```

-Running `fastlane setup_xcode` will now run `brew bundle` AND copy code snippets.
-This means that we now have a way to setup Xcode, that we can easily extend with
-more tasks whenever we need.
+Running `fastlane setup_xcode` will now run `brew bundle` and copy snippets.
+This means that we have a way to set up Xcode, that we can easily extend whenever we need.

 ## Conclusion

-Using shell scripts, dependency managers and Fastlane is a simple and convenient
-way to setup Xcode with a single command, which can help you standardize things
+Shell scripts, dependency managers and Fastlane are convenient ways to set up Xcode with a single command, which can help you standardize a personal or work environment.

-in your personal or work environment.
-Tools like `swiftlint` make it easy to enforce
-conventions, while code snippets can generate code and comments that should follow
-a desired format.
+Tools like `swiftlint` make it easy to enforce code conventions, while code snippets can generate code and comments that should follow a desired format.

-Feel free to check out [my setup script](https://github.com/danielsaidi/osx) for
-some examples, scripts and code snippets.
+Feel free to check out [my setup script](https://github.com/danielsaidi/osx) for some examples, scripts and code snippets.